EBS: What Is the Difference Between a Contact’s Expected Location and Last Known Location?

 Expected Location

+A Contact's Expected Location represents where the system believes a Dynamic Contact (also known as a traveler) should be located based on their travel plans or schedule, rather than where they were last detected.
 Methods for updating Expected Locations for Contacts are manually, via an OOB (Out of the Box) connector, API integration, Travel Protector, or the Outlook 365 integration.

 Note: Expected Locations are kept up to 12 months in the past and 12 months into the future.